 Enables runtime validation of script files changes.
 It’s recommended for use if the site is being changed with different PHP scripts.
 E.g. plugins installation in WordPress.
 But if there is insurance that all set of scripts is stable, this setting can be turned off to increase a little bit of runtime execution.

 - opcache.revalidate_freq = 2

 How often to check script changes, in seconds.
 0 will result in checking on every request.
-Doesn’t work if opcache.validate_timestamps is disabled.
+It doesn’t work if opcache.validate_timestamps is disabled.

 - opcache.max_accelerated_files = 10000

 The maximum number of cached files.
-Bigger values recommended for bigger sites with huge amount of scripts and installed memory.
+Bigger values recommended for bigger sites with a huge amount of scripts and installed memory.